TitouanChabassier/MFT_Acceptance/README.md

 Because some of the code uses ROOT, the project was mainly worked on through a virtual machine (VM) simulating an Ubuntu environement.
 The software used to manipulate the VM is VMware Workstation.

 ### Prerequisites
 The libraries used in this project are listed in this section.
 Python3 comes with many libraries pre-installed such as numpy and pandas.
-To install a librairy, make sure Python3 is installed and then use pip through a terminal.
+To install a library, make sure Python3 is installed and then use pip through a terminal.
 ```
-pip install <librairy>
+pip install <library>
 ```
 * numpy
 * pandas